 If you’re dealing with stains in your grouting or, more rarely, the tiles themselves, consider trying a solution of baking soda and water as this can often remove stains very quickly and easily without fuss.

-Mopping isn’t always pleasant, especially in larger areas, but the results of your handiwork will massively improve the cleanliness and appearance of your space, making it a much more hygienic and pleasant place to be.
+Mopping isn’t always pleasant, especially in larger areas.
+Still, the results of your handiwork will massively improve the cleanliness and appearance of your space, making it a much more hygienic and pleasant place to be.

 As you can see, while many people think of mopping as the easiest way to clean a floor, there is a lot of work that goes into keeping tiles clean, and mopping requires a lot of effort to be done right to achieve the best results.